Tickets

 Coronation chair

-One of the most important pieces of furniture in the world, the Coronation Chair is kept in the St. George’s Chapel of Westminster Abbey.
+One of the most important pieces of furniture in the world, the Coronation Chair is kept in the St. George’s Chapel.
 It has been used in the coronation ceremonies for over 700 years by placing it in front of the High Altar, at the center of the Abbey.
 It was built in 1296 under King Edward I.

 Pyx Chamber

-With your Westminster Abbey tickets, you can tour around the Pyx Chamber which is one of the oldest parts of the Abbey.
-Built in 1070, it is a low vaulted room in Undercroft.
-There are two heavy oak doors from the 14th century and the medieval tiled floor from the 11th century.
-You will find a large curved medieval chest that stored vestments while other chests had treaties and foreign documents.
+Built in 1070, it is a low vaulted room in Undercroft and the oldest part of the abbey.
+There are 2 heavy oak doors from the 14th century and a medieval tiled floor from the 11th century.
+You will find a large curved medieval chest that stored vestments and others with treaties and foreign documents.

 Modern Martyrs

 The space above the West Door had been empty since the Middle Ages.
-Later on, the space was filled with limestone sculptures of the Modern Martyrs and unveiled in a service attended by Queen Elizabeth II in 1998.
-The martyrs have been included from different continents and include victims of racism, Nazism, and religious prejudice.
-From Dr. Martin Luther King to Wang Zhiming, you will find statues of many leaders and activists here.
+Later, the space was filled with limestone sculptures of victims of racism, Nazism, and religious prejudice, like Dr. Martin Luther King and Wang Zhiming, and unveiled in a service attended by Queen Elizabeth II in 1998.

 History of Westminster Abbey

-• The abbey gets a remarkable new addition of Henry VII Lady Chapel in 1516.
+• 1516: The abbey got a remarkable new addition of Henry VII Lady Chapel in 1516.

 Who built Westminster Abbey?